cshennju/NeuralCMF/README.md

 ## Introduction

-In this repository, we provide
+In this repository, detailed examples are provided to demonstrate the application of our code across three unique echocardiogram video datasets: the STRAUS Datasets, and both 2D and 3D Echocardiogram Video Datasets.

 ## Quickstart